nyh/alternator-lb/README.md

 ## This repository

-The most straightforward solution is to deploy a _load balancer_, a machine or a virtual service, which will sit in front of the Alternator cluster and forward the HTTP requests that it gets to the different Alternator nodes.
+The most obvious solution is to deploy a _load balancer_, a machine or a virtual service, which will sit in front of the Alternator cluster and forward the HTTP requests that it gets to the different Alternator nodes.
 This is a good option for some setups, but a costly one because all the request traffic needs to flow through the load balancer.

-In [this document](https://docs.google.com/document/d/1twgrs6IM1B10BswMBUNqm7bwu5HCm47LOYE-Hdhuu_8/) we surveyed additional **server-side** load balancing mechanisms besides the TCP or HTTP load balancer.
-These including DNS, virtual IP addresses, and coordinator-only nodes.
+In [this document](https://docs.google.com/document/d/1twgrs6IM1B10BswMBUNqm7bwu5HCm47LOYE-Hdhuu_8/) we surveyed some additional **server-side** load-balancing mechanisms besides the TCP or HTTP load balancer.
+These including _DNS_, _virtual IP addresses_, and _coordinator-only nodes_.
 In the [dns](dns) subdirectory in this repository we demonstrate a simple proof-of-concept of the DNS mechanism.

-But the
+But the bulk of this repository is devoted to **client-side** load balancing.
+In client-side load balancing, the client is modified to connect to all Alternator nodes instead of just ones.
+Of course our goal is to require _as little as possible_ changes to the client.
+Ideally, all that would need to be changed in an application is to have it load an additional library, or initialize the existing library a bit differently; From there the usual, unmodified, AWS SDK functions will automatically use all of Alternator's nodes and not just one.

+We currently provide libraries to do exactly that in four programming
+languages: [go](go), [java](java), [javascript](javascript) (node.js), and
+[python](python).
+Each of these directories includes a README file explaining how to use this in applications.
+These libraries are not complete DynamoDB drivers - the application continues to use Amazon's SDKs (e.g., boto3 in Python) - but our libraries automatically retrieve the list of nodes in an Alternator cluster, and configure or trick the Amazon SDK into sending requests to many different nodes, not just the same one.